smartdevicelink/sdl_hmi_integration_guidelines/docs/TTS/IsReady/index.md

 : SDL

 Purpose
-: Request ready state of TTS Module
+: Request ready state of <span title="Text To Speech">TTS</span> Module

 ### Request

 !!! note

 1. SDL sends `TTS.IsReady` request after HMI confirms its readiness via `BC.OnReady` notification.
-2. If HMI responds with `"available":false`, SDL will not further communicate over TTS interface with HMI.
+2. If HMI responds with `"available":false`, SDL will not further communicate over <span title="Text To Speech">TTS</span> interface with HMI.
-3. If HMI does not respond during SDL's default timeout, SDL will continue to send RPCs over TTS interface to HMI.
+3. If HMI does not respond during SDL's default timeout, SDL will continue to send RPCs over <span title="Text To Speech">TTS</span> interface to HMI.

 !!!